 The officer should also be aware of the procedures to follow if signs of bullying, intimidation and abuse are observed.

-The role of the CRB is to reduce the risk of abuse by ensuring that those who are unsuitable are not able to work with children and vulnerable adults.
-If your organisation or group work with children or vulnerable adults then it is imperative that all coaches, leaders and volunteers undergo a CRB check which will need to be organised by the club.
+The role of the DBS is to reduce the risk of abuse by ensuring that those who are unsuitable are not able to work with children and vulnerable adults.
+If your organisation or group work with children or vulnerable adults then it is imperative that all coaches, leaders and volunteers undergo a DBS check which will need to be organised by the club.
 This is essential good practice in protecting both club members and volunteers.

 An accredited club is one that has attained certain standards that prove they can provide a safe, child friendly environment for young people.
 Gaining accreditation enables clubs to achieve quality operating standards which will lead to better quality sports provision for young people in the East Riding.

 To deliver sessions in East Riding schools and leisure centres or hand out publicity material, it is essential that clubs are accredited.

 There are two main types of accreditation for voluntary sports clubs:

 ERCAS enables clubs to set and meet standards which will lead to better quality sports provision for young people.
 It aims to recognise clubs that offer an acceptable quality of service and to improve the quality and safety of the club's infrastructure.

 Clubs who have achieved accreditation in line with ERCAS must demonstrate they have the following policies and procedures in place within their organisation: